-3.4) Choose the domain name (steps 1.1-1.2 or 1.3) and complete steps 1.8-1.10 to assign this SSL certificate to the particular domain name.
+4) Choose the domain name (steps 1-2 OR 3 from the first section) and complete steps 8-10 in the first part to assign this SSL certificate to the particular domain name.
 SSL installation can be checked by this tool: https://decoder.link/sslchecker

 In order to use the same SSL certificate (Multi-Domain, Wildcard, etc.) for other domain names, or hosting servers the private key is required.

-If you successfully installed SSL certificate to the Plesk Panel, the private key along with all SSL certificates can be downloaded following the steps 1.1-1.2, 1.3 and clicking on green arrow.
+If you successfully installed SSL certificate to the Plesk Panel, the private key along with all SSL certificates can be downloaded following the steps 1-3 from the first part and clicking on green arrow.
 The SSL certificates and the private key will be provided in PEM format.

 1) In order to secure Plesk login page and mail services (SMTP, IMAP, POP3) you need to login as Administrator or have administrator privileges.
 Go to Tools and Settings and click SSL/TLS certificates.